N8-CIR-Bede/documentation/faq/index.rst

 How do I reduce the number of times I'm prompted for my password and a MFA code?
 --------------------------------------------------------------------------------

-As SSH User keys are being phased out on Bede, you may find that providing your password and an MFA code for every terminal session or file transfer painful.
+As SSH User keys are being phased out on Bede, you may find that providing your password and an MFA code for every terminal session or file transfer can be painful.
 There are a number of ways to reduce the frequency of password and MFA challenges.

 Windows users: